This is a quick start on langugage for cognitive science students.

 When we talk about syntactic structure, we mean a particular organisation of the components of an expression.
 For instance the two meanings of the telescope sentence are related to the following (fairly simplified) structures:

-Another way of thinking about structure, which is more transparent to semantics, is to think of it as a particular organization of operators and arguments, much like we do in arithmetic.
+Another way of thinking about structure, which is more transparent to semantics, is to think of it as a particular organization of operators and arguments, like we do in arithmetic.

 \[((3 + 4) \times 5)\]

-When we go from the linear string of symbols \(((3 + 4) \times 5)\) to its meaning, which is the value of the expression (=35), we work out the structure of the expression in such a way that the operator + is applied to its arguments 3 and 4, and then the operator \(\times\) is applied to its arguments, which are the value of the first operator (recursion!) and 5.
+When we go from the linear string of symbols \(((3 + 4) \times 5)\) to its meaning, which is the value of the expression (=35), we work out the structure of the expression in such a way that the operator + is applied to its arguments 3 and 4, and then the operator \(\times\) is applied to its arguments, which are, 7, the value of the first operation (recursion!), and 5.

 Similarly, for the telescope example, in one reading the operator saw takes as arguments the subject I and the object the man with the telescope; and in the other reading, the operator saw takes as its object argument the noun phrase the man, rather than the entire phrase the man with the telescope; and this time the operator with takes as arguments the noun the telescope and the verb phrase saw the man as arguments.5